AG-Philipsen/cl2qcd/README.md

 License
 -------

-CL2QCD itself is licensed unter the GPLv3.
+CL2QCD itself is licensed under the GPLv3.
-However some bundled third-party code is licensed unter different licenses.
+However some bundled third-party code is licensed under different licenses.
 See [COPYING](COPYING) for details.

 Publications